matteoguarrera/planning/README.md

 - [ ] Do we install requirements?

 ## Etc.
+- [ ] Do we need to setup the environment?
+- [ ] Do we install requirements?
 To do:
  - [ ] Make sure we haven't seen inference starting point,
    - I have already fixed seed for training, so this is just a double check.
 Plot the initial sampling starting condition (x,y),and the test set obs_0